We are the Immigration Advice Service

 Other types of Irish visas are:

 - Re-entry visas.
-For children under the age of 16 who do not hold an Irish Residence Permit and are returning to Ireland
+A re-entry visa is for children under the age of 16 who do not hold an Irish Residence Permit and are returning to Ireland

 - Transit visas.
 For travel through an Irish airport towards another destination

 - Multi-entry visas.
-For those who need to travel to Ireland on short visits, such as for business
+For those who need to travel to Ireland on short visits, such as for business.
+It is an entry visa for those who come to Ireland often.

 What are the Irish immigration stamps?